 - Adjudication 1568: Margaret Moir/The Advertiser (September 2013)

-A complaint about a report on 18 January 2013 that was based on an estimate of the cost of welfare fraud in South Australia.
-The headline stated, “Welfare fraud costs us $78m”, a claim repeated in the first sentence of the article.
+The Press Council has considered a complaint about a report on 18 January 2013 that was based on an estimate of the cost of welfare fraud in South Australia.
+The headline stated “Welfare fraud costs us $78m”, a claim repeated in the first sentence of the article.
 Single-parent women were said to be the “most likely to cheat”.

 The Council has decided the article was seriously inaccurate.
 The cost of welfare fraud was vastly overstated, with the real cost to the state being about $2.5 million.
-While recognising the publication’s efforts to address the error, the Council found that the “clarification” which it published on the following day did not sufficiently explain the issue for readers, should have been headed “correction” with a reference to the subject matter, and should have been published in a more prominent position.
+While recognising the publication’s efforts to address the error, the Council found the “Clarification” published on the following day did not sufficiently explain the issue for readers.
+It should have been headed “Correction”, with both a reference to the subject matter and published in a more prominent position.

 - Adjudication 1563: Daniel van der Molen/The Examiner (July 2013)